kirru2198/Projects/DevOps-Project_2/6_Jenkins_pipeline.md

 ```

 5. **Pipeline Script Configuration**:
+   -  on the Dashboard select the Github hook trigger for GITScm Polling
    - In the Jenkins job configuration, write a pipeline script to define the build process.
    - Set the agent to `none` and define environment variables for Docker Hub credentials.
    - Create stages in the pipeline for: